 How Does Achilles Tendinitis Start?

 Running is a popular sport enjoyed by millions of people.
 A quick jog can improve your cardiovascular health, help you lose weight, and is a good way to de-stress after a busy day.
-Committed runners are familiar with the aches and pains that come along with pursuing their favorite sport but at Premier Foot we encourage you to be careful because a case of Achilles tendinitis can be a whole different story.
+Committed runners are familiar with the aches and pains that come along with pursuing their favorite sport but at Premier Foot we encourage you to be careful because a case of

 You are most likely to experience a case of Achilles tendinitis after increasing the duration and intensity of your running routine.
 If you switch to a more intense or more frequent running schedule too quickly, your Achilles tendon can become damaged.
 Swelling and pain are the signals that your body sends you in response to this damage.
 Dedicated runners are the people most likely to experience Achilles tendinitis though many active people in their middle age also develop this condition.